Posted on 04 Jul 2017

 Is there a disconnect?

-Two thirds of learning professionals admit they have trouble engaging employees.6 To fill the vacuum, many individuals are taking control of their own development.
+Two thirds of learning professionals admit they have trouble engaging employees.6 And from an employee perspective, many individuals are taking control of their own development.
 People spend up to 5 times more time on self-directed learning than L&D-led learning every week and 61% would put in even more time if they received professional credit for the effort.7 Although the majority (85%) of learning still occurs at work, 67% of individuals do so on personal time and 18% learn whilst commuting.7 Over three-quarters of employees do at least some of their learning on a mobile device.7

-The future is exciting!
+Well it’s exciting!
 Technology is available to support the myriad of ways people learn – social, collaborative, video, written, structured or bite-sized microlearning.
-Mobile, social and cloud-based technologies can deliver customised learning on-demand.
+Mobile, social, app-driven and cloud-based technologies can deliver customised learning on-demand.